Skip to main content

 • There are more harms than benefits to taking the medication.

-Do not suddenly stop taking opioids.
-This is because you may develop withdrawal symptoms (discussed above) if you stop them suddenly.
-If you want to stop taking these medicines, you should discuss this with your doctor and bring the dose down slowly.
-Many people find that after some time they can reduce their dose without their pain increasing.
-Your doctor will advise you.
+However, it is important not to stop taking opioids suddenly.
+This is because withdrawal symptoms may develop (discussed above) if stopping them suddenly.
+A reducing plan should be discussed with a doctor or clinical pharmacist and the dose reduced slowly.
+Most people find that after some time they can reduce their dose without their pain increasing.

 Some weak opioids are available to buy over the counter at a pharmacy.
 This is mainly in the form of a low dose of codeine in combination with paracetamol.
 The dose is lower than the dose usually prescribed by doctors.

-You cannot buy strong opioids.
+Strong opioids cannot be bought.
 These medicines are only available on prescription, from a pharmacy.
 These medicines are also referred to as 'controlled drugs'.
 This means that they have to be stored in a special cupboard in the pharmacy and that doctors have to write these prescriptions in a certain way.

-If you need to travel abroad with a strong opioid, you will need to check first with the embassy or high commission (of the country you are visiting) to see if they will allow you to take these medicines with you.
-If these medicines are allowed, you will then need a letter from your doctor which states the following:
+In order to travel abroad with a strong opioid, it is important to check first with the embassy or high commission (of the country being visited) to see if they will allow these medicines into their country.
+If these medicines are allowed, you may then need a letter from your doctor which states the following:

 • Your name, address and date of birth.